dunnock/wabench/README.md

 Unoptimized dev build for all targets seems working 10+ times slower, so I focused on release timings.

-Building for wasm32-wasi target appeared to be fastest way to go, allowed to run benchmarks from console via `wasmer` and `wavm` and browser using `wasmer`.
+Building for wasm32-wasi target appeared to be fastest way to go, allowed to run benchmarks from console via `wasmer` and `wavm` and browser using `@wasmer/wasi`.
 Those benchmarks displayed timings sometimes better than running optimized release build (probably due to memory reallocation in native version).

 Using wasm-pack via webpack to compile web application appeared to be the most complicated setup, code resides under `examples/wasm_bindgen` directory.
 Also I did not manage to setup service worker, since yew workers are natively built with cargo web, hence tests are blocking web page with this setup.
 Timing appeared 2 times slower than of WASI.
 This approach seems gives most control of JavaScript application setup.